Coat of Arms

 Tuvieron por hijos:

-188.8.131.52.
+18.104.22.168.
 Mary Dora de Varona (AKA Marian, Marion) was born 04 Jan 1898 in Manhattan, NY, NY.
 As mentioned above, Marian lived in Ignacio's household until he died, then seemed to spend her inheritance on several cruises.
 One of Flora's grand-daughters, a Still Living Chenault, thought that Marian married someone and had at least one child -- this has now been confirmed by Marian's niece, Leslie Osborn.
 Her husband was Kenneth Wiggins Lindsay, of Hartford, Connecticut; son of Robert Johnson Lindsay and Arabella Wiggins.
-Marian and Kenneth had a daughter, Varona Wiggins Lindsay, nicknamed Nona, who was born 8 Oct 1930, in Hartford, Connecticut.
-Nona is known to have married at least thrice: firstly, on 18 Apr 1949, to Steven Clark (who was in the U.S. Navy at the time); secondly, to Laurence Franklin Hennigan; and thirdly, to Albert William Thornhill.
-Nona died Nov 1981, and may be buried somewhere in Phoenix, Arizona (because her last Social Security benefit was distributed at zip code 85014, Phoenix, Maricopa, Arizona, USA).
-Nona's parents, both Marian and Kenneth, are buried in El Paso, Texas.
+Marian and Kenneth had a daughter, Varona Lindsay, who was called Nona.
+Nona is known to have married at least twice: first, on 18 Apr 1949, to Steven Clark (who was in the U.S. Navy at the time), and second, to ?_______?
+Hennigan.
+Both Marian and Kenneth are buried in El Paso, Texas.
 Marian's middle name, Dora, may have been an in memorium gesture to the daughter Dora Ang. who had passed away earlier in her late teen age years, as was mentioned above.

 Children of Marian and Kenneth were: